mongodb/specifications/source/transactions/tests/README.rst

   - ``description``: The name of the test.

+  - ``skipReason``: Optional, string describing why this test should be skipped.

   - ``clientOptions``: Optional, parameters to pass to MongoClient().

   - ``failPoint``: Optional, a server failpoint to enable expressed as the